localhost433/localhost433.github.io/notes/courses/LING-UA-1/16-bilingualism.md

 ### Diglossia
 A situation in which two languages are used in a community, often by the same speakers, but are generally confined to different domains of use.

----

-### Languages in Context
-**Pidgins & Creoles**

-Rule-governed with simplified grammatical system and lexicons Superstrate language, infra

-Pidgins has no native speakers, stabilized, Becomes creole.

-Pidginization and Creolization